Dansby Swanson Player Props: Cubs vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.49 team ERA ranks 20th among all league pitching staffs.
+- The Cardinals' 4.53 team ERA ranks 23rd across all league pitching staffs.

-- Cardinals pitchers combine to surrender the first-fewest home runs in baseball (95 total, one per game).
+- The Cardinals give up the first-fewest home runs in baseball (99 total, one per game).

-- Montgomery makes the start for the Cardinals, his 20th of the season.
-He is 6-7 with a 3.14 ERA and 101 strikeouts through 109 2/3 innings pitched.
+- Mikolas (6-5) gets the starting nod for the Cardinals in his 23rd start of the season.
+He's put together a 4.33 ERA in 126 2/3 innings pitched, with 86 strikeouts.

-- The lefty's last time out came on Tuesday against the Miami Marlins, when he threw six innings, surrendering one earned run while allowing six hits.
+- In his last outing on Saturday against the Chicago Cubs, the right-hander threw five innings, allowing five earned runs while surrendering 11 hits.

 © 2023 Data Skrive.
 All rights reserved.